shaefelinger/codepedia/src/JS4web/browser events.md

 the [`.target` property](https://developer.mozilla.org/en-US/docs/Web/API/Event/target) to reference the element that the event is registered to.

-Gives us direct access to the paragraph element that was clicked.
+Gives  direct access to the paragraph element that was clicked.
 Because we have access to the element directly, we can access its `.textContent`, modify its styles, update the classes it has - we can do anything we want to it!

 ### `.type`